 NHS continuing healthcare is the name given to a package of care which is arranged and funded solely by the NHS for individuals outside of hospital who have ongoing healthcare needs.
 You can receive continuing healthcare in any setting, including your own home or a care home.
 NHS continuing healthcare is free, unlike help from social services for which a financial charge may be made depending on your income and savings.

-The following documents give details of both local and national guidance for NHS Continuing Healthcare.
+The following documents give details of both local and national guidance for NHS Continuing Healthcare and for more detailed information please visit the NHS website.

 - National Framework for Continuing Healthcare